 - British Admiralty

-The AGS Library has taken efforts to preserve many wall maps.
-Once the main stay of the classroom, these beautifully constructed maps are becoming more difficult to find.
-A sampling of wall maps held are available for viewing in the Wall Map Digital Collection.
+The AGS Library takes efforts to preserve wall maps and holds a collection of nearly 700 maps.
+Wall maps were once the main stay of the classroom.
+Now these beautifully constructed maps are becoming more difficult to find.
+A small selection of wall maps are available for viewing at the Digital Wall Map Collection.

-The Library contains nearly 11,000 atlases ranging from 15th century editions of Ptolemy’s Geographia to the most modern compilations in paper or digital format.
 The rare atlas collection consists of over 1,500 volumes of world and regional atlases.
 This collection contains classic world atlases, beginning with three versions of the 1573 Ortelius atlas and includes works by Gerardus Mercator, Gerard de Jode, J. J. Jansson, Willem Janszoon, Joan Blaeu, Nicolas Sanson, to name only a few.
 Also included is a collection of early Dutch, French and English marine atlases, and approximately 430 U.S. state, county and city atlases from the nineteenth century.
 The UWM Libraries are currently working on a “recataloging” project to get atlases cataloged online.
-Atlases may be searched in the card catalog or online using PantherCat.
+Atlases may be searched in the card catalog or online using Search@UW.

 The Milwaukee, Wisconsin Sanborn Fire Insurance Atlases for 1894 and 1910 are now online through the UWM Libraries Digital Collections.
 Click here to view them.